Current Purdue students: Find course registration information here.

 All Purdue students may choose to minor in Accounting, except those majoring in Accounting.
 The Accounting Minor requires 15 credit hours and includes courses in Business Accounting and Management Accounting.
 Learn the language of business!

 Our Business Economics Minor is open to all Purdue students, except those majoring in Economics.
 The minor's 15 credits tackle microeconomics, macroeconomics, managerial economics and more.
-Students may earn only one of three econ minors: the Business Economics Minor, the Economics Minor, or the Mathematical Economics Minor.
+Students may earn only one of four econ minors: the Business Economics Minor, the Behavioral Economics Minor, the Economics Minor, or the Mathematical Economics Minor.

 All Purdue students may choose to minor in Economics (except Econ majors).
 Complete 15 credit hours from the Economics minor plan of study, which features the Economics of Sports, Antitrust and Regulation, Labor Economics, and more.
-Students may earn only one of three econ minors: the Business Economics Minor, the Economics Minor, or the Mathematical Economics Minor.
+Students may earn only one of four econ minors: the Business Economics Minor, the Behavioral Economics Minor, the Economics Minor, or the Mathematical Economics Minor.

 Finance is a critical component of organizations and is essential to establishing a well-rounded business perspective.
 The 15-credit finance minor offers an opportunity for students interested in investment management, investment banking, private equity and venture capital, and management or tech consulting to learn the skills necessary to succeed in these fields.
 The Finance minor is available to all Purdue students except those majoring in Finance.